“The two most important days in your life are the day you are born and the day you find out why.”

 The Churning, Inner Leadership agrees — partly.

-But if you’d been born a thousand years ago then you could have been exactly the same person with exactly the same purpose but the options available to you for how you put it into practice, and even how you thought about putting it into practice, would have been extremely different.
-Similarly, who knows what options might be available to you a thousand years from now — or even a year from now.
+But if you’d been born a thousand years ago then you could have been exactly the same person with exactly the same purpose but the options available for how you put that purpose into practice, and even the ways you thought about putting it into practice, would have been very different.
+Similarly, who knows what options might be available to you a thousand years from now — or even a year from now?

-What all this means is that the best way for you to find your life purpose is to start from where you are now, find what inspires you most, and move towards that.
-Then learn and adjust as you go.
+What all this means is that the best way for you to find your life purpose is to start from where you are now, find what most inspires you, and then move towards that.
+Then learn from what happens and adjust as you go.

-Inner Leadership brings you the tools to do this: to find your best understanding of your purpose today, find more options for how you might put that into practice, choose the best way forward for now, and then inspire yourself and other people to long to make it happen.
+Inner Leadership brings you tools to help you do this: to find your best understanding of your purpose today, find more options for how you might put that into practice, choose the best next step, and inspire yourself and other people to long to make that happen.

 This will bring you the energy and enthusiasm to begin.
-And then, as you move forward and your understanding deepens, so you can adjust your course.
+And as you move forward, and your understanding deepens, so you can adjust your course.

-All of which will make us more antifragile: able to use change to become stronger and more valuable.
+And all of this will make us more antifragile: able to use change to become stronger and more valuable.

-Are you living your life purpose?
+Are you living your life’s purpose?
 Would you like to begin?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.